The catalog

 Here you can find the most important information about the Snakemake workflow catalog.

-Use a workflow from the catalog
+To get started with a workflow from the catalog:

 Clone the repository or download the specific workflow directory.